What to Expect at a Hearing Test

 An ear examination

-We'll take a closer look at your ears as part of the hearing test.
+We'll take a closer look at your ears as part of the audiology testing.
 This is entirely non-invasive.
 With a video otoscope, we'll take a look at your ear canal and search for any symptoms of damage, disease, or infection that could impair your hearing, as well as checking to see if you have an earwax buildup that may make it hard to hear.
 Video otoscopy allows you to view your ear canal on a TV screen.

 Next, come the hearing tests themselves.
 They are carried out in a private space or booth that is equipped with sound.
 This controlled environment filters out external sounds, which might interfere with your results.